choria-legacy/marionette-collective/website/reference/plugins/data.md

 end
 {% endhighlight %}

+*NOTE:* As opposed to the [DiscoveryPlugins] which are used by the client to communicate to the nodes using direct addressing, data plugins on the other hand refer to data that the nodes can provide, and hence this uses the normal broadcast paradigm.

 These new data sources are plugins so you can provide via the plugin system and they require DDL documents.
 The DDL will be used on both the client and the server to provide strict validation and configuration.

 The DDL for these plugins will affect the client libraries in the following ways: